shakee93/autoptimize-unusedcss/readme.txt

 == Changelog ==

+= 1.0.18 =
+ * fix: check for file permissions in plugin cache dir instead of the whole wp-content
+ * feat : allow users to connect to the app with the license key as well

 = 1.0.17 =
  * fix: clearing all caches on new page/post creation
  * fix: composer autoload file not being loaded on some servers